Leire Melgosa Ecenarro

 -Bachelor’s degree in Biochemistry and Molecular Biology – University of the Basque Country

 -MSc Translational Neuroscience (Faculty of Medicine Dean’s Prize) – Imperial College London

 I am interested in understanding the cellular and molecular processes that underlie cognition, and how these are affected in the context of ageing and neurodegenerative disorders.
 Within this topic, my current research focuses on characterizing the early stages of Alzheimer’s disease.

-Synapse loss represents the best neuropathological correlate of cognitive decline in Alzheimer’s disease1; yet the factors that make synapses in specific brain regions vulnerable to degeneration are still largely unknown.
-To address this issue, my project combines techniques ranging from in vivo functional imaging to transcriptomic analyses, aiming to identify both the synaptic activity patterns and the underlying molecular features that confer synaptic vulnerability.
+Synapse loss represents the best neuropathological correlate of cognitive decline in Alzheimer’s disease; yet the factors that make synapses in specific brain regions vulnerable to degeneration are still largely unknown.
+To address this issue, my project combines techniques ranging from in vivo functional imaging to synaptic protein characterization, aiming to identify both the synaptic activity patterns and the underlying molecular features that confer synaptic vulnerability.

 Melgosa-Ecenarro L, Doostdar N, Radulescu CI, Jackson JS, Barnes SJ.
 Pinpointing the locus of GABAergic vulnerability in Alzheimer's disease.
 Semin Cell Dev Biol.
 2022 Aug 10:S1084-9521(22)00229-4. doi: 10.1016/j.semcdb.2022.06.017.
 Epub ahead of print.
 PMID: 35963663.